• Skip to primary navigation

 Ingredients

-• 1 cup Capsicum (Bell pepper) chopped, bite-sized
+• 1 cup Bell Peppers (Capsicums) chopped, bite-sized

 • ¾ cup White Onion chopped, bite-sized

-• ½ cup Purslane roughly chopped, take hard parts of stalk off
+• ½ cup Purslane roughly chopped, take hard parts of stalk off.
+Leave out if you can't get this ingredient

-• ¼ cup Fresh mint chiffonade (thinly sliced)
+• ¼ cup Fresh mint leaves thinly sliced

 • ¼ cup Fresh parsley roughly chopped, take hard parts of stalk off